MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 ## Is there a limit to the number of temporary actions a server can have?

+Yes.
+Each server can have up to **100** temporary actions (temporary roles, paused roles, temporary bans and so on) active at the same time, to ensure smooth operations for everyone.

-Yes, there is a maximum limit to ensure smooth operations.
-When your server is 5 or fewer actions away from reaching its temporary action limit, a warning will appear at the top of the success message when using commands like `/temprole` or `/pause-role`.
-If you need this limit raised, you can reach out to Staff.
+Starting from version 4.7.0 (currently on [MoonlightBot beta](/support/beta.md)), when your server is 5 or fewer actions away from this limit, a warning appears at the top of the success message of commands like [`/temprole`](/role-management-commands/temprole.md) and [`/pause-role`](/role-management-commands/pause-role.md), so you can plan ahead.
+If your server is running into this limit, [contact support](https://discord.gg/hNQWVVC).

-## How many reaction roles can I have in a group?
+## How many emojis can I use in a reaction role group?

-Due to Discord's message reaction limits, a single message can only have up to 20 different reactions.
-This means a single reaction role group can hold a maximum of 20 emoji pairings.
-If you need more than 20 reaction roles, you must spread them across multiple groups and apply those groups to **multiple different messages**.
+The limit is on emojis, not on roles.
+Discord only allows up to 20 different reactions on a single message, so a reaction role group can hold a maximum of **20** emoji pairings.
+Each emoji, however, can be paired with as many roles as you want.

+If you need more than 20 emojis, spread them across multiple groups and apply each group to a different message.
+See the [reaction roles guide](setting-up-reaction-roles.md) for more details.

 ## Can I use bots to trigger MoonlightBot commands?